Note: The links below will

 liftoff from Kennedy Space Center, Fla., Feb.
 7 at 5:11 p.m.
 CST (23:11

-GMT).
-The is available.
+Kit is available.

-is available in the .
+One on-orbit imagery is available in the Gallery.

 18 January 2001 - Atlantis' launch is delayed for safety